 Shelly Chasse-Johndro – email@example.com

-Shelly Chasse-Johndro is the Associate Director for a Title III grant from the US Department of Education operated through the University of Maine and teaches English as a Second Language (ESL) endorsement courses for pre- and in-service teachers.
+Shelly Chasse-Johndro is the Director for a Title III grant from the US Department of Education operated through the University of Maine and teaches English as a Second Language (ESL) endorsement courses for pre- and in-service teachers.
 She earned a Bachelors of Science from the University of Maine at Farmington, a Master of Education and ESL endorsement from the University of Maine.
-Shelly serves as a member of the Maine Department of Education Bias and Sensitivity Committee.
+Shelly has served as a member of the Maine Department of Education Bias and Sensitivity Committee.
 As a trainer-the-trainer through the University of Maine’s Diversity Leadership Institute (UMDLI); Shelly cultivates opportunities to understand, appreciate, support and strengthen the diversity of the community.
 She is also the lead individual of the Mathematics in TESOL forum for educators interested in the effects of language acquisition, instructional strategies, and culture in the teaching and learning of mathematics concepts.

 Webmaster (no term limit)